 MONEY FOR MORTGAGE PAYMENTS & PROPERTY TAX

-- VHFA will start a new Homeowner Assistance Fund (HAF) program this fall.
+- VHFA will start a new Homeowner Assistance Fund (HAF) program in very early 2022.
 See https://vermonthap.vhfa.org/.

 The HAF program will be available to Vermonters who have experienced a financial hardship due to the COVID-19 pandemic after January 21, 2020.